By Paul Taylor

 SOD is especially important because it can prevent the "superoxide" free radical reacting with nitric oxide to form peroxynitrite (this is another free radical that can damage DNA and proteins in human cells, and has also been shown to harm hair follicles).

-Now, SOD needs a number of minerals to be fully active, and this includes copper.
-And, whilst nutritional intake of some of these minerals (such as zinc) is usually OK, there can quite often be an deficiency in copper.
+SOD needs a number of minerals to be fully active, and this includes copper.
+But whilst nutritional intake of some of these minerals (such as zinc) is usually OK, there can quite often be an deficiency in copper.

-So, putting more copper into your body, one way or another, might be a smart move (organic copper though, not metallic - so don't try licking copper pipes!)
-And copper peptides such as GHK-copper (mentioned above) can act as SOD mimetics, which means that they can mimic the positive effects of the SOD antioxidant enzyme.
+So, putting more natural organic-based copper into your body might be a smart move.
+And copper peptides such as GHK-copper (mentioned above) can act as SOD mimetics, which means that they can mimic the positive effects of the SOD antioxidant enzyme (1).

-It would appear that some copper peptides have a fat-like property and, therein, may be linked to angiogenesis (blood vessel formation) of the capillaries that serve the hair follicles.
+It would appear that some copper peptides may be linked to angiogenesis (blood vessel formation) of the capillaries that serve the hair follicles (2).
 Clearly then, this is something that could also have a positive effect on hair regrowth.

 A more comprehensive list of the many possible ways in which copper peptides can help hair regrowth is given on the next page.